yecril71pl/cpp-docs.pl-pl/docs/c-runtime-library/reference/alloca.md

         }
     }

-    // If an exception occured with the _alloca function __except( GetExceptionCode() == STATUS_STACK_OVERFLOW )
+    // If an exception occurred with the _alloca function __except( GetExceptionCode() == STATUS_STACK_OVERFLOW )
     {
         printf_s("_alloca failed!\n");